alpery/win-backend/README.md

   - Password: win_pass
 - **Redis**: Cache running on port 6379

+## API Endpoints

+### Weather API

+- `GET /api/weather/{city}` - Get weather forecast for a city
+- `GET /api/weather/{city}/range?startDate=YYYY-MM-DD&endDate=YYYY-MM-DD` - Get weather forecast for a city within a date range

+### Health Check

+- `GET /api/health` - Check the health of the application
+  - Returns 200 OK if the application is healthy
+  - Returns 503 Service Unavailable if there are issues (e.g., database connection problems)
+  - Response includes status of the application and its dependencies

 ## Viewing Logs

 To view logs for a specific service: